IanPeake/FatMaxxer/README.md

 Artifact reporting above threshold / at higher intensity.
 More frequent advice at higher intensity.
 Audible WAV sample (click) on dropped artifact.
-Some Garmin devices can show notifications, including during runs
+Some Garmin devices can show notifications, including during runs (see photo).

 Graph plots
 - primary axis (0-200)